 “So what do you want for a wedding gift?”

-First of all, if they really wanted to know, they shouldn’t be asking me in the first place.
-They should ask my fiancée instead.
-She would have the perfect answer.
+First of all, if they really wanted to know, they shouldn’t be asking the guy in the first place.
+They should ask the woman instead.
+My wife would have the perfect answer.
 She’d be able to tell them exactly what we (read: she) wants, exactly where to find it, and exactly how much it costs.
 It was the same with our engagement gifts.
-I usually reply with a generic, “Oh, I’m sure we’ll love whatever you get!
+I usually replied with a generic, “Oh, I’m sure we’ll love whatever you get!
 We’re just thrilled you’ll be there to celebrate with us.”
 Why?
 Because wedding gift etiquette makes me cringe.
 The gifts aren’t the reason we’re getting married, so asking what I want makes me uncomfortable.

 How Much Should I Spend On A Wedding Gift?